 As a liberal Marxist progressive, I’m certain she obsesses over the union-run, government monopoly of public education.
 That thing to which we must all belong or else.

 The government must provide, and yet the opportunities are not equal?

-How can so many of these schools have huge budgets but still fail to provide educational opportunity when schools with less deliver students who have learned more?
+How can so many of these schools have huge budgets but still fail to provide educational opportunities when schools with less deliver students who have learned more?

-Why isn’t she more incensed at the failure of the system to provide better opportunity?
+Why isn’t she more incensed at the failure of the system to provide better opportunities?
 A system that exacerbates the so-called lack of equal opportunity she bemoans?

 Has she ever supported policy moves to make opportunity more equitable?
 Has she advocated for voucher programs, scholarship incentives, or other programs that offer financial assistance to help “people of color” get access to the opportunities she insists are not equally accessible?

 I don’t know the answer but based on the language on her list, she fits the mold of a big government Marxist Socialist Democrat.
 That means more taxes poured into failing schools that spend the money on everything but teachers and students.
 Which, if we take her seriously, means that Big Government Democrats and the progressive white-tower liberals who support them…are contributing to her definition of White Supremacy.